kodkatibi/kodkatibi/README.md

 ### Hi there 👋

 I'm getting straight to the point:
-- I'm a YTU business graduate candidate, it's almost over.
+- I graduated from YTU Business Administration.
 - I fell in love with software in 2014, and PHP has been the master of my heart since 2017.
 - It was Laravel that made me love PHP.
 (Thanks Taylor Otwell)
 - In addition, I wrote Yii and Core PHP.